 Finally it is worth to point out that Elia has established a roadmap perfectly in line with the philosophy of the European regulation towards more standardization, level-playing field and less barriers to entry.
 This roadmap and its realization status were presented at different occasions in the context of the Working Group Balancing.
-As shown in 1.1, Elia has already implemented multiples elements of this roadmap with positive return on experience regarding the evolution of the reservation prices and of the number of participants.
+As shown in 2.1, Elia has already implemented multiples elements of this roadmap with positive return on experience regarding the evolution of the reservation prices and of the number of participants.
 One of the key elements of roadmap not yet implemented is the move to daily procurement analyzed in the present study.

-3 Possible evolution towards daily procurement
+4 Possible evolution towards daily procurement

 In this section, we analyze the advantages and disadvantages of moving from monthly to daily procurement and discuss them in detail.
-We summarize them in Table 1 and discuss them in detail in sections 3.1 and 3.2.
-Based on this analysis we formulate some recommendations related to the operationalization in 3.3 and draw an intermediary conclusion in section 0.
+We summarize them in Table 1 and discuss them in detail in sections 4.1 and 4.2.
+Based on this analysis we formulate some recommendations related to the operationalization in 4.3 and draw an intermediary conclusion in section 0.

-✓ Allow a more liquid and efficient market ✓ Allow more market dynamics ✓ Allow more mobility of delivery point from one BSP to another ✓ Allow a dynamic dimensioning of the reserve needs Advantages Allow a dynamic dimensioning of the reserve needs Align with other reserve products Align with other EU countries Enable standardization of reserve products Disadvantages ✓ Visibility on revenue for providers ✓ Operational burden ✓ Operational risks in case of lack of volume in auction
+Advantages Allow a more liquid and efficient market Allow more market dynamics Allow more mobility of delivery point from one BSP to another Allow a dynamic dimensioning of the reserve needs Align with other reserve products Align with other EU countries Enable standardization of reserve products Disadvantages ✓ Visibility on revenue for providers ✓ Operational burden ✓ Operational risks in case of lack of volume in auction